Simenhug/amazon-price-drop-alert/README.md

 # Amazon Price Drop Alert

-This project tracks price drops on Amazon and sends alerts.
+This is an application that tracks price drops of selected products on Amazon and sends email alerts.

 ## Running the Program Locally